kevthehermit/PasteHunter/docs/outputs.rst

 - **output_path**: Path on disk to store output files.
 - **store_raw**: Include the raw paste in the json file.
 False jsut stores metadata.
+- **compress_raw**: Compresses the data using LZMA if it will reduce the size.
+Can be decompressed by base64-decoding, then using the `xz command <https://www.systutorials.com/docs/linux/man/1-xz/>`_.
 - **encode_raw**: Ignored, Reserved for future usage.

 CSV